 The Judge is Strong

-The Judge is strong and loud; a harsh voice with demeaning undertones, causing it to come out of nowhere.
-This can be said about your Judge and my Judge.
-You see, when I was growing up, I felt like nothing was good enough and as time went on, those thoughts manifested into, “I am not good enough”.
-Looking back, knowing what I know now, those thoughts are nonsense.
+When I was growing up, my judge was very loud.
+I felt like nothing I did was good enough and as time went on, “nothing is good enough” morphed into, “I am not good enough.”
+Looking back, knowing what I know now, I know those thoughts were nonsense.
 But, what can I say?
-That’s what my Judge had swindled me into believing all of these years.
-With this knowledge, I want to help you silence your Judge and bring focus to your Sage.
+I was young, and that’s what my Judge had swindled me into believing.
+Sound familiar?
+With the skills and insight I’ve developed, I want to help you silence your Judge and bring focus to your Sage.

-As part of my Positive Intelligence practice and building mental fitness, I’ve learned a lot about what the Judge says and I’ve also learned how to listen to my Sage.
-The Sage is my higher being; my better self.
-The wise Yoda that lives within my brain and it’s the voice that comes from a place of love, compassion, empathy, and all things positive in life.
+As part of my Positive Intelligence practice and building mental fitness, I’ve learned a lot about what sets my Judge off, and in those moments, I’ve also learned how to listen to my Sage.
+My goal is to support you in learning to listen to your Sage, while giving your Judge the boot.

-How many of you have a voice inside your head that not only judges you, but judges others, and even judge’s circumstances and events surrounding you?
+Have you ever noticed the voice inside your head that not only judges you, but judges others, and even judges circumstances and events surrounding you?
 Here’s an up-close and personal account of my Judge talking:

-If I were taller, stronger, better looking, and richer then you wouldn’t have all these problems.
+If I were taller, stronger, better looking, stronger, or richer, then I wouldn’t have all these problems.

-If only my partner, step-kids, friends, boss, and co-workers would stop/start doing this, that, or the other then we wouldn’t have all these problems.
+If only my partner, step-kids, friends, boss, or co-workers would stop/start doing this, that, or the other, then we wouldn’t have all these problems.

-If it weren’t for Covid-19, hot/freezing temps, and there always being bad traffic, then life wouldn’t be filled with these problems.
+If it weren’t for COVID-19, hot/freezing temps, or constant bad traffic, life wouldn’t be filled with these problems.

-Those are the gifts that came from one of my life’s greatest challenges and what I do with them is: appreciate my life, my family's life, my career and help those that have lost battles with their Judge as I have.
+That was one of the biggest challenges I have ever faced in my life, and with time, I was able to find many gifts that I still carry and learn from today: I appreciate my life, my family's life, and my career.
+I am able to use my experiences to support others in standing up to their Judge.
 I want to help you listen to your Sage and find your gifts in life.
-Though I have struggled and my Judge has continually pushed me down, I know I will continue to overcome it because my mental fitness is better than it used to be and my Sage will win the battle over my Judge.
+Though I have struggled and my Judge continues to push me, I know I will continue to overcome it because my mental fitness is stronger than it used to be and my Sage will ultimately win.

-Let’s find your gifts and work on what to do with them.
+Let’s find your gifts and discover what you can do with them.
 We can win this battle together at The Kanthal Group.